nmarno68/OpenGL_CS480/computer-graphics/PA8/README.md

 /usr/NX/scripts/vgl/vglrun ./PA_Ugly
 ```
 # Project Description
-This project introduces a physics library to the foundational object and texture loading accomplished in previous projects.
-Kinematic and dynamic objects are used to demonstrate collisions and effects of gravity.
+This project introduces lighting to the foundational object and texture loading accomplished in previous projects.
+Gourand and Phong lighting are demonstrated and controls are available for a spotlight, specular strength of objects, ambient strength and ambient color in the menus.

+## Lighting Controls
+Our lighting controls include:
+Switching between Phong and Gourand shading
+Adjusting ambient strength
+Adjusting ambient color (RGB)
+Turning a spotlight on and off
+Switching between a spotlight with a sharp edge and a spotlight with a soft edge
+Adjusting spotlight size
+Adjusting spotlight brightness
+Adjusting specular brightness on the cube, ball, cylinder, and board

+All of our lighting controls can be found in the menus labeled appropriately.

 ## Cube Controls